NBKRedSpy/AddHandSlot-Simplified/README.md

 # Changes

 * Removes Mod Loader reference/need
-* Removes the ability to change the hand size.
+* Removes the ability to change to change the game's default hand size.
 (Required by Mod Loader).